Home Wellness Korea Glow-Up Guide

 Is this safe for men?

 Yes, and the demographic is growing rapidly.
 Korean aesthetic medicine has a long history of serving male patients — Korean men themselves are among the world's highest per-capita aesthetic treatment consumers.
 The same clinics that serve female international patients typically serve male patients with similar protocols.
-The one caveat is that certain clinics still skew strongly female in atmosphere; readers who want a more discretely male-friendly environment can ask specifically at booking or select clinics with visible male patient clientele in their marketing.
+The one caveat is that certain clinics still skew strongly female in atmosphere; readers who want a more discreetly male-friendly environment can ask specifically at booking or select clinics with visible male patient clientele in their marketing.
 Treatment protocols are broadly the same; individual aesthetic goals and outcomes vary by sex as they do everywhere.

 One quiet flight changes the week.

-Get a quote
+Request a charter quote →

 Cookie Settings